Kawasaki W650

-The Kawasaki W650 is a retro standard motorcycle marketed by Kawasaki for model years 1999-2007 and superseded by the Kawasaki W800.
+The Kawasaki W650 is a retro standard motorcycle marketed by Kawasaki for model years 1999–2007.
+It was superseded by the Kawasaki W800.

 The "W" in "W650" refers to Kawasaki's W1, W2 and W3 models, manufactured between 1967 and 1975.
 The "650" refers to the engine displacement.

 In 1999, superseding the Zephyr series, Kawasaki introduced the W650, resembling British motorcycles of the early 1960s, notably the Triumph Bonneville.
 The engines of the British motorcycles used pushrods, but the W650 has an overhead camshaft, driven by bevel gears, in the same way as 1970s Ducati singles and V-twins.
 The W650 had no connection to Triumphs.
 They directly descended, with modifications, from the BSA 650.